openfin/hello-openfin-selenium-java-example/README.md

 hello-openfin-selenium-java-example
 ====================================

-Example of Java test code with Chrome Driver on OpenFin Runtime
+Example of Java test code on OpenFin Runtime with Chrome Driver.

 ## Source Code